joshvejendla/competition-scripts/World-Of-Bills.md

 My notes from world of bills

-1. Check version of CentOS
+1. Check version of CentOS:

   `cat /etc/centos-release`

 3. How to assign an IP address on CentOS